 We suggest printing this page, so you have a hard copy to refer to when you bring your bunny home.

 Your new bunny needs to have a gradual transition to the feed you choose to get.
-We feed our rabbits Country Roads Rabbit pellets from Rural King.
-Because not everyone has a Rural King close by and this feed is not available online, we suggest purchasing Oxbow Adult Rabbit food.
+We feed our rabbits the Southern States Brand "Quality Feed Rabbit Food" 16% protein.
+Because not everyone has a Southern States close by and this feed is not available online, we suggest purchasing Oxbow Adult Rabbit food.
 Please refer to the Rabbit Care page on Ellie’s Rabbitry’s website for additional info on feed.

 For the first 3 days of your bunny being home, only use the pellets you receive from Ellie’s Rabbity at pick up.
 On day 4, start gradually mixing in the food of your choice until the food we provided runs out and you are feeding only the food of your choice.
 We feed our baby and adult rabbits ½ cup of pellets per day in the morning and a generous handful of hay in the evening.

 With baby rabbits, it’s important not to feed pellets on an empty stomach, meaning, you will want to give a big handful of hay in the morning first, before giving them their 1/2 cup of pellets.
 Do this extra step for one month.
 Let the rabbit gobble the hay up for 10-15 minutes and then you can fill its bowl or feeder with ½ cup of rabbit pellets.
 Rabbit food is rich in protein and too much at once can cause diarrhea which can be dangerous for young rabbits.
 Feeding babies hay first dilutes the protein and makes their meals less rich and easier to digest.
 After the first month you can eliminate that extra step and just feed pellets in the morning and hay in the evening.
+The serving of hay in the evening is large enough that they still have some to eat throughout the night and following day until they receive their next serving.
 See the section on hay on the Rabbit Care page on Ellie’s Rabbitry’s website for hay recommendations.

 DO NOT feed any kind of treat or snack for the first month!
 This includes fresh produce.
 Your rabbits’ diet should strictly consist of only pellets and hay.
 After a month you can introduce items from the “Treats” list on the bottom of the “Rabbit Care” page on Ellie’s Rabbitry’s website.